FACTBOX-Jordan's neighbours and allies voice support for security moves | Law-Order

 Jordan's neighbours and allies reacted with statements of support after the Jordanian military said on Saturday that King Abdullah's half-brother and former Crown Prince Hamza bin Hussein had been told to halt actions used to target the country's "security and stability".

 In a statement published by the state news agency, it said the action was part of a broader security investigation in which a former minister, a member of the royal family and some other unidentified individuals were detained.
-Here are responses from different countries and groups:
+Following are reactions from different countries and groups:

 UNITED STATES "We are closely following the reports and in touch with Jordanian officials.
 King Abdullah is a key partner of the United States, and he has our full support," U.S. State Department spokesman Ned Price said in an email.